AY2223S1-CS2103T-W10-4/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view what modules he has left for graduation
-2. ModtRekt shows a list of modules, categorised into each requirement
+2.  modtrekt shows a list of modules, categorised into each requirement

     Use case ends.